Skip to main content

 Well, at least part of Saudi Arabia's response is coming in the form of biometrics.

-Over the last few years, the government has invested in a raft of new systems that enable robust identification and verification based on the unique characteristics that define us all.
+Over the last few years, the government has invested in new systems that enable robust identification and verification based on the unique characteristics that define us all.

 As a result, they are now in a position to determine – beyond any reasonable doubt – precisely who is crossing the country's borders.